 BigCommerce has only one core product: its eCommerce platform.
 The company fully reinvests in the platform it powers, committing all technical and service resources to sustain the industry’s best cloud-based, multi-channel solution.

-Payments, shipping, point-of-sale, and loans are among the services that Shopify concentrates on.
+Otherwise, payments, shipping, point-of-sale, and loans are among Shopify’s services.
 These services account for more than 60% of Shopify sales and require a disproportionate amount of engineering, support, and strategic resources within the company.

 Companies should avoid settling on an all-in-one, “ideal” software since they have particular business requirements.
-Even among the most sought-after software solutions, finding such a product would be difficult.
+Finding such a product would be complex even among the most sought-after software solutions.

-Take note of the different vital functions that require careful consideration, such as important features, plans, technical skill competence of personnel, business size, and so on.
+Take note of the different vital functions that require careful consideration, such as essential features, plans, technical skill competence of personnel, business size, etc.

 BigCommerce vs Shopify: Popularity

-Shopify has the fourth e-commerce market share at 7.65 percent and BigCommerce is eleventh at 1.17 percent, according to Datanyze.
+Shopify has the fourth e-commerce market share at 11.43% and BigCommerce is twelfth at 0.77%, according to Datanyze.